edhowland/viper/Vish.md

 - Opening and saving files
 - Manipulating the current edit buffer along with the current clipboard
-- Exploring on the current directory or peeking around the  virtual file system
+- Exploring in the current directory or peeking around the  virtual file system

 ## Vish is similar to Unix shells you may have used recently.